-Herbaceous plants are not the focus of the collections, but they play an integral role.
-While they are generally used only as companion plantings, they also can be a major part of the Ecological, Geographic, and Functional Landscape Collections.
-To be accessioned, herbaceous species must meet the major guidelines for acquisition as well as one or more of the following criteria:
+Herbaceous plants are not the main focus of the collections, but they play an integral role.
+While they are generally used as companion plantings, they also can be a major part of the Ecological, Geographic, and Functional Landscape Collections.
+All perennial herbaceous species and taxa are to be accessioned from 2015 onward.
+This was a historical practice that seems to have ended in the 1980s.
+This is critical for record keeping and to track the performance of plants in the collections.
+Annual plants will typically not be accessioned unless they are to be used for ongoing display and maintained over the winter months in nursery facilities, or are intended to self-seed in a particular situation.